BIRSBiointegration/whitePaper/manuscript.md

 * Simulation is useful for having known truth, but it is difficult to simulate realistic covariance structure across features and across data modalities.
 * Benchmarking datasets (add examples from Google Doc).
 Benchmark datasets for single cell studies have largely centered around measuring sequencing depth and diversity of cell types derived from a single assay of interest (e.g. scRNAseq).
 A benchmark dataset serves a few purposes:
-		1) provides ground truth for the intended effect of exposure in a proposed study design.
+    - Provides ground truth for the intended effect of exposure in a proposed study design.
-		2) provides validation for a data integration task for which a new computational method may be proposed.
+    - Provides validation for a data integration task for which a new computational method may be proposed.
-		3) Both of the above

   For multi-modal assays, while the intended effects can vary based on the leading biological questions, one may abstract out common data integration tasks such as co-embedding, mapping or correlation, and inferring causal relationships.
 We distinguish data integration from further downstream analyses that may occur on integrated samples such as differential analysis of both assays wrt to a certain exposure.

-		Both the intended effects and data integration task rely on study design that takes into account
+  Both the intended effects and data integration task rely on study design that takes into account:
-		1) biological and technical variability via replicates, block design, and randomization
+    - Biological and technical variability via replicates, block design, and randomization.
-		2) power analysis for the intended effect or data integration task
+	- Power analysis for the intended effect or data integration task.
-		3) Dependencies between modalities, for e.g. gene expression depending on gene regulatory element activity, requires that experiment design must 		also account for spatial and temporal elements in sampling for a given observation.
+	- Dependencies between modalities, for e.g. gene expression depending on gene regulatory element activity, requires that experiment design must also account for spatial and temporal elements in sampling for a given observation.

   As such, no universal benchmark data scheme may suit every combination of modality, and benchmark datasets may be established for commonly used combinations of modalities or technologies, towards specific data integration tasks.

 * Cross-validation within study can be performed.
 For example the following cross-validation analysis of the scNMT-seq dataset was